PostHog/posthog.com/contents/blog/rome-hackathon.md

 We like to be transparent with what we build.
 The details are found in the linked PRs as well as more expansively on the teams page in [our handbook](/handbook/people/team-structure/team-structure).
 We do this because we value feedback a lot.
 For example, users have been asking for better data exploration tools, which helped it become a priority.

-If you have more feedback about your use cases or what we're planning to build, let us know on [our community Slack](/slack) or [raise an issue](https://github.com/PostHog/posthog/issues) on our repo
+If you have more feedback about your use cases or what we're planning to build, let us know on [our community Slack](/slack) or [raise an issue](https://github.com/PostHog/posthog/issues) on our repo.